me176c-dev/android_device_asus_K013/README.md

 5. **Build the ROM:** Depending on your CPU, this will take even longer.

     ```bash
+    $ device/asus/K013/patches/apply.sh aosp lineage
     $ . build/envsetup.sh
     $ brunch lineage_me176c-userdebug
     ```

+    The first command applies some patches to repositories from AOSP/LineageOS.
+    It should be re-run after `repo sync`.
+    Note that it fails if the patches are already applied.

 #### TWRP
 [TWRP (TeamWin Recovery Project)](https://twrp.me) is also built in the LineageOS 16.0 tree.